The current satellite picture of Mexico, showing the cloud cover and areas of potential rain (in increasingly red color) is seen below:

 Our tide camera picture from the beach.
 The picture refreshes every 5 minutes during daylight hours.

 Below are graphs from our weather station on the beach at Playas de las Palmas showing the most requested information.
+The latest readings are the ones on the very right-hand side of each graph.
 During quiet climactic periods, the graphs will cover the past seven (or 28) days.
 When we have active weather conditions, such as during storms, the displays will focus on the past 24 hours:

 Temperature and relative humidity readings: